James Joseph Magennis: Magennis plaques

 In 1986 at a memorial service in Bradford Cathedral, the Submarine Old Comrade Association (West Riding Branch) erected a memorial plaque on an inner wall within the cathedral.
 The plaque made of Welsh slate was supplied by ex-submariner Tommy Topham MBE.
 Rear Admiral Place VC, CB, CVO, DSC unveiled the plaque.
 In attendance was Petty Officer Tommy "Nat" Gould, another submariner Victoria Cross recipient of the Second World War.

 In 1998 a memorial plaque was installed by Castlereagh Borough Council on the wall of Magennis's former home at 32 Carncaver Road, Castlereagh, East Belfast.
 A memorial blue plaque sponsored by Belfast City Council was installed on the outer wall of the Royal Naval Association building at Great Victoria Street, Belfast by the Ulster History Circle.

 Ashcroft collection

 In 1986, there was some publicity in the newspapers that his VC would be up at auction.
 This attracted the interest of Michael Ashcroft, Baron Ashcroft, who bought the VC for £29,000 (plus fees) amidst strong competition from dealers and private collectors.
 This was the first Victoria Cross bought by Lord Ashcroft, who, as of 2006, owned 142 medals.

 In July 2008, Lord Ashcroft announced a donation of £5 million for a permanent gallery at the Imperial War Museum, where Victoria Crosses already held by the museum will be put on display alongside his own.
 The Lord Ashcroft Gallery opened in 2010.

+In literature

+Michael Longley wrote a poem entitled Ocean dedicated to James 'Mick' Magennis VC.
+He describes James' role on the attack on the submarine in Singapore as "swimming from the Falls Road Baths to Singapore".